 Bayneville (Sedgwick County) Post Office 1884-1934 – Some houses and ruins remain in the area.

 Beaver (Barton County) Post Office 1919-1992 -A small population remains.

-Belvidere/Glick (Kiowa County) Post Office 1883-1996 – Originally founded as Glick, name changed to Belvidere in 1890.
+Belvidere/Glick (Kiowa County) Post Office 1883-1996 – Originally founded as Glick, the name changed to Belvidere in 1890.
 A small population remains.